Retail Farm Market School

 - Produce personnel in grocery stores

-- Product care, handling and environmental control practices
+- implement cleaning, sanitation, and environmental practices

-- Considerations for fresh-cut produce
+- care for fresh-cut produce

-- Effective customer service strategies
+- implement merchandising and customer service strategies

-- Calculating market orders
+- calculate market orders

 Some courses also provide credits that can go towards professional certifications.
 None of the online courses offer credits that can go on a college transcript.